djbpitt/balisage_2017/presentation/tag.md

 # Textual phenomena II

 * White space as crypto-overlap
-* Datatyping and artificial hierarchy
+* Datatyping and artifactual hierarchy
 * Footnotes (Scope of reference)

 # White space as crypto-overlap